peterP1998/CostManagementSystem/README.md

 # CostManagementSystem
 ## Overview
 Cost Management System is a web application that helps you to track your money.
-You can add incomes and expenses and can check your balance.
+You can add incomes and expenses and check your balance.
-You can help different group targets for example("money for rent" or "money for internet" groups and these groups are crated by your roommate).
+You can help different group targets for example("money for rent" or "money for internet" groups and these groups are created by your roommate).

 <img src="images/expense.PNG" alt="Welcome page">